MachineLearningLifeScience/poli/CONTRIBUTING.md

 ## More thorough testing

 In many cases, testing with the instructions above should be enough.
-However, since we are dealing with creating conda environments, the definite test comes by building the Docker container specified in `Dockerfile.test`, and running it as an image.
+However, since we are dealing with creating conda environments, the definite test comes by building the Docker image specified in `Dockerfile.test`, and running it.

 When contributing to the `@master` branch (i.e. to release), we will run these tests.